How to Implement Continuous-Time Multi-Agent Crowd Simulation

 Orientable agent model initial values and attributes:

-- $I_i$: The rotational moment is set to value $4ฯ (m_i/m_0) (r_i/r_0)^2$ where $m_0=80$ and $r_0=0.27$, which means that agent with mass $m_0$ and radius $r_0$ has moment $4ฯ$ and other values are scaled according to the equation for moment of inertia.
+: The orientation is set to same angle an initial direction. : The angular velocity is set to zero. : The torque is set to zero. : The desired orientation set to same angle an initial direction. : The desired angular velocity is set to : The rotational moment is set to value where and , which means that agent with mass and radius has moment and other values are scaled according to the equation for moment of inertia.

 Three-circle agent model attributes: